Center-for-Health-Data-Science/bulkDGD/docs/source/Tutorials.md

 `"gmm"` maps to a dictionary containing the options to get the trained Gaussian mixture model:

 * `"pth_file"` defines the PyTorch file containing the pre-trained Gaussian mixture model.
 If a file path is specified, the corresponding file will be used.
-If `"default"` is specified in the configuration file, the `bulkDGD/data/model/gmm.pth` file will be used, and the absolute path to this file will appear in the configuration.
+If `default` is specified in the configuration file, the `bulkDGD/data/model/gmm.pth` file will be used, and the absolute path to this file will appear in the configuration.
-* `"options"` maps to the options needed to initialize the Gaussian mixture model:
+* `"options"` maps to the options used to initialize the trained Gaussian mixture model.
+Therefore, you should leave them unchanged unless you re-train the decoder using a different set of options.
   * `"dim"` indicates the dimensionality of the Gaussian mixture model.
   * `"n_comp"` is the number of components in the Gaussian mixture.
-  * `"cm_type"` determines the type of covariance matrix of the Gaussian mixture model.
-It can be `"fixed"`, `"isotropic"`, or `"diagonal"`.
+  * `"cm_type"` determines the type of covariance matrix of the Gaussian mixture.
+It can be `fixed`, `isotropic`, or `diagonal`.
   * `"log_var_params"` stores the parameters to initialize the parameters of the Gaussian prior for the log-variance of the mixture model.
-The parameters are the mean and standard deviation of the Gaussian prior.
+The two parameters are the mean and standard deviation of the Gaussian prior.
   * `"alpha"` stores the alpha of the Dirichlet distribution, which determines the uniformity of the weights of the components in the Gaussian mixture.
   * `"mean_prior"` stores a set of options referring to the prior used for the means of the components in the Gaussian mixture:
     * `"type"` is the type of prior that should be used.
-So far, only the `"softball"` prior has been implemented.
+So far, only the `softball` prior has been implemented.
     * `"options"` is a dictionary storing the options that should be used when initializing the prior.
 The options can vary depending on the `"type"` of prior.
-For the `"softball"` prior, we have two options:
+For the `softball` prior, we have two options:
-      * `"radius"` is the radius of the multi-dimensional soft ball.
+      * `"radius"` is the radius of the multi-dimensional ball.
       * `"sharpness"` is the sharpness of the soft boundary of the ball.
 * `"dec"` maps to a sub-dictionary containing decoder-specific options.

   * `"pth_file"` indicates the path to the PyTorch file containing the pre-trained decoder.
-This file is not available inside the GitHub repository because of size constraints, but can be downloaded using [this link](https://drive.google.com/file/d/1SZaoazkvqZ6DBF-adMQ3KRcy4Itxsz77/view?usp=sharing).
-Once downloaded, you can move this file into the `bulkDGD/data/model` directory and simply refer to it as `"dec.pth"` in the configuration file, instead of using its full path.
-If only a file name is provided, the `get_config_model` function will automatically look for a file with the specified name in `bulkDGD/data/model`.
+This file is not available inside the GitHub repository because of size constraints but can be downloaded using [this link](https://drive.google.com/file/d/1SZaoazkvqZ6DBF-adMQ3KRcy4Itxsz77/view?usp=sharing).
+Once downloaded, you can move this file into the `bulkDGD/data/model` directory and simply refer to it by using `default` in the configuration file.
   * `"options"` maps to a sub-dictionary containing options consistent with those used when training the decoder.
 Therefore, you should leave them unchanged unless you re-train the decoder using a different set of options.
     * `"n_neurons_input"` defines the number of neurons in the input layer of the decoder.
-This number must correspond to the one set in the `"dim"` option of the `["gmm"]["options"]` section of the configuration file.
+This number must correspond to the one set in the `"dim"` option of the `["gmm"]["options"]` section of the configuration file since the input layer of the decoder must have a number of neurons corresponding to the dimensionality of the latent space.
     * `"n_neurons_hidden1"` defines the number of neurons in the first hidden layer of the decoder.
     * `"n_neurons_hidden2` defines the number of neurons in the second hidden layer of the decoder.
     * `"n_neurons_output"` defines the number of neurons in the output layer of the decoder.
     * `"r_init"` defines the initial r-value of each of the negative binomial distributions modeling the expression of the genes.
+    * `"activation_output"` refers to the name of the activation function that should be used in the output layer of the decoder.
+So far, only the `softplus` function is supported.

-#### The configuration for finding the best representations
+#### The configuration to find the best representations

 We can load the configuration with the options to fine-tune the search for the best representations using the `utils.misc.get_config_rep` function.